linuxserver/docker-mods/README.md

 Files are passed to the script with the full Linux path intact.
 (Ex: `/path/to/audio/a-ha/Hunting High and Low/01 Take on Me.mp3`).
 Craft your regular expression with this in mind.

-![warning] **NOTE:** Escaping special regular expression characters (like a dot `.`) requires a double backslash or a character class.
+>![notes]
+Escaping special regular expression characters (like a dot `.`) requires a double backslash or a character class.
 A character class (i.e. `[.]`) is recommended because backslashes can be stripped by the bash shell and getting this right can be confusing.

 For example, to convert all audio files to AAC audio files, use the following options: